uday1331/uday1331.github.io/src/posts/2020-03-13-how-to-test-in-haskell-using-comments/text.md

 main = doctest ["-isrc", "src/Math.hs"]
 ```

 4. Now, if you run `stack test` it will run the 2 tests we wrote earlier.
-And as you can see they pass (Nice!).
+That's it, we are done!

 ![Tests pass successfully](./stack_test_2.png)

-When you add more modules, simply add them to the list `["-isrc", "src/Math.hs"]` in `src/test/Spec.hs` and `doctest` will scan them for any tests.
+When you add more modules, simply add them to this list `["-isrc", "src/Math.hs"]` in `src/test/Spec.hs` to make `doctest` look for tests in them.

 ### Note